deckeraa/constrepo/README.md

 Constrepo (latin) -- buzz

-Constrepo is a webapp for generating names and tasks entirely from software-engineering buzzwords.
+Constrepo is a webapp for generating CASE tool names and features. software-engineering buzzwords.
 Inspiration for this program came from such things as "Code-first Entity Framework" and "Enterprise Architect".

 The main purpose of this program was for me to play around with couchapps to gain a familiarity with the platform.

+This should be online by 12/21/15.

 Time Estimates
 ==============